syncfusion-content/blazor-docs/blazor/common/localization.md

 N> You can get default and culture based resource files from [GitHub](https://github.com/syncfusion/blazor-locale).

-Copy default resx file (`SfResources.resx`) and the other required resx files based on the culture to be localized and add it into **Resources** folder.
+Copy the default resx file (`SfResources.resx`) and the other required resx files based on the culture to be localized and add them to the **Resources** folder.
+If you are implementing in a .NET MAUI Blazor app, create a **LocalizationResources** folder and add them into it.

 ![Adding Resource Files in Blazor](images/localization-resource.png)